CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/33-create-use-udf-sdk.md

     >**For example:** if your endpoint is: **https&shy;://dp420.documents.azure.com:443/** and your key is: **fDR2ci9QgkdkvERTQ==**, then the command would be:
     > ``cosmicworks --endpoint https://dp420.documents.azure.com:443/ --key fDR2ci9QgkdkvERTQ== --datasets product``

+    > **Note:** If the command using the Cosmos DB endpoint and key does not execute successfully, use the **Primary Connection String** copied in the previous task and run the following command instead:

+    ```bash
+    cosmicworks --connection-string "<primary-connection-string>" --datasets product
+    ```

     >**Note**: If ask for **What is your connection string** then navigate back to Azure cosmos db in left navigation pane select **Key** copy the **primary connection string** and right-click on the mouse to enter the primary string inside Visual Studio.